Coonhound World Championship

 RQE plus point cast winners are eligible for the next stage: the semi-final round, called Zones.

 Zones take place in September on the weekend prior to the World Championship.
 This is where the field of RQE plus-point cast winners is narrowed considerably.
-There are 7 Zone hunt locations.
+There are 8 Zone hunt locations in 2021.
 Owner/handlers of qualified dogs must submit an advanced entry for the Zone of their choice.
 The dog must advance from Zones to have a spot in the World Hunt.

 Approximately 100 dogs will advance from Zones to the World Finals.